abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 walking meditation every day for several hours after the meal.
 There was a lot of doubt coming up.
 I was literally driving myself to tears with constant doubts in the mind.
-There I was on the walking meditation path, no one else is around, and I’m mired in suffering because of this unstoppable mental proliferation.
+There I was on the walking meditation path, no one else was around, and I was mired in suffering because of this unstoppable mental proliferation.
 That’s how it is sometimes.
 But these experiences are good to have—by going through them, we become stronger.
 Even so, it’s difficult to do.